kandpaladiti/100-days-of-code/log.md

 **Thoughts**:

 Cheers to the wonders of deployments and learnings yet to come.
+I'm currently 61% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

+**Link to work:**

+N/A

+### Day 62: September 24, 2022

+**Today's Progress**:

+Web Development:
+- freeCodeCamp Advanced CSS coding exercises

+Discrete Mathematics:
+-       Kruskal’s and Prim’s Algorithm
+-       Recurrence Relation
+-       Numeric Function and Generation Function

+**Thoughts**:

+Cheers to the wonders of deployments and learnings yet to come.
-I'm currently 60% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.
+I'm currently 62% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

 **Link to work:**